Difference Between Leasehold and Freehold

 A leasehold property is different from a freehold property.
-In case of a leasehold property, there are two parties involved, one of them is the owner or lessor who sells the property and the other party is the lessee who buys the property.
-In leasehold property, the owner (lessor) gives permission to the lessee to hold the property for a limited period of time.
+In the case of a leasehold property, there are two parties involved, one of them is the owner or lessorOwner Or LessorA lessor is an individual or entity that leases out an asset such as land, house or machinery to another person or organization for a certain period. who sells the property and the other party is the lessee who buys the property.
+In a leasehold property, the owner (lessor) permits the lessee to hold the property for a limited period.
 This is how a lessee owns the leasehold property.
 A leasehold property can be leased for any duration of time.
-The lessee may be required to pay for the maintenance and improving the property and also contribute to the planning of the property depending on the clauses applicable.
+The lessee may require to pay the maintenance, improvement and planning of the property depending on clauses applicable.

-Leasehold vs Freehold – Infographics
+Leasehold vs. Freehold Infographics

-- For freehold property, the owner does not require anyone’s permission or authorization to make any modifications whereas in leasehold property the lessee needs to take permission and refer to the rights in the agreement to make any alterations.
+- For freehold property, the owner does not require anyone’s permission or authorization to make any modifications, whereas, in a leasehold property, the lesseeThe LesseeA Lessee, also called a Tenant, is an individual (or entity) who rents the land or property (generally immovable) from a lessor (property owner) under a legal lease agreement. needs to take permission and refer to the rights in the agreement to make any alterations.

-|Ownership rights||The owner gives permission to the lessee to hold the property for a limited period of time.||Owner owns the property outright|
+|Ownership rights||The owner permits the lessee to hold the property for a limited period.||The owner owns the property outright.|

-|Approvals||The lessee needs to adhere to the conditions set by the lessor in order to modify or construct in the leasehold property||Has full authority to modify or construct without any permission|
+|Approvals||The lessee needs to adhere to the conditions set by the lessor to modify or construct in the leasehold property.||Has full authority to modify or construct without any permission|

 |Transfer rights||Requires permission from the state or any other relevant authorities to transfer the property||Does not require any permission from the state or any authority to transfer the property|

-|Purpose of Investment||There is risk attached with buying leasehold properties as lease may not get extended and also the lessee doesn’t have the freedom to modify the property to suit his needs||As an investment purpose its advisable to invest in freehold properties|
+|Purpose of Investment||There is a risk attached to buying leasehold properties as the lease may not get extended, and also the lessee doesn’t have the freedom to modify the property to suit his needs.||As an investment purpose its advisable to invest in freehold properties|

-|Costs involved||The cost is generally lesser given the conditions and tenure applicable to hold the property||Generally costly to buy in comparison to leasehold property|
+|Costs involved||The cost is generally lesser given the conditions and tenure applicable to hold the property.||Generally costly to buy in comparison to a leasehold property.|

-|Bank Finance||Most banks do not finance project in a leasehold property whose lease tenure is less than 30 years||It is easier to fetch finance from banks for freehold properties|
+|Bank Finance||Most banks do not finance projects in a leasehold property whose lease tenure is less than 30 years.||It is easier to fetch finance from banks for freehold properties.|

-On the other hand, leasehold comes with a number of restrictions, clauses from the lessor.
-The lessee has got right to the property only for the duration of the lease period which is subject to extension.
-The investor in a leasehold property needs to take care of a lot of moving parts which encompasses factors like the lease period, valuation of the property, transfer clause, availability of the bank finance, approvals from the state authorities and other relevant agencies wherever applicable.
+On the other hand, leaseholdLeaseholdA leasehold arrangement is one in which the property owner, also known as the landlord, leases out his property to another party for a fixed period of time.
+A lease agreement is a legal agreement between a person who takes a lease on a property (lessee) and the landlord (lessor). comes with several restrictions, clauses from the lessor.
+The lessee has got right to the property only for the duration of the lease period, which is subject to extension.
+The investor in a leasehold property needs to take care of a lot of moving parts, which encompasses factors like the lease period, valuation of the property, transfer clause, availability of the bank finance, approvals from the state authorities, and other relevant agencies wherever applicable.